dieo20011/BE_ToDoList/README.md

 3. Run `dotnet build`
 4. Run `dotnet run --project ToDoList_FS`

-The API will be available at `http://localhost:8080`.
+The API will be available at `http://localhost:8080` with Swagger UI at `http://localhost:8080/swagger`